Users, Groups, Roles and Privileges

 Abstract

 In Postgres, roles replaced users and groups (both become roles).
-Roles in Redshift do not replace users or groups, but exist alongside them, as a third, separate, first-class type.
-Roles, like groups, can be granted privileges, but roles, unlike groups, can be granted to roles.
-Granting a role is in effect the same as adding a user to a group.
-Along with roles come a new set of Redshift-specific privileges, which can be granted to and only to roles (roles can also be granted the existing Postgres-style privileges).
-These new privileges are unlike the existing privileges (which are per-user, per-object) as they are global; they apply to everything, everywhere, always, in all databases.
-They are essentially fragments of the super user.
-Finally, note the documentation for roles is particularly egregious, and there are a few of the new privileges which are properly tantamount to granting super user, as they allow a user to elevate themselves to super user.
+Roles in Redshift are different, and do not replace users or groups but exist alongside them as a third, separate, first-class type.
+Both roles and groups can be granted privileges, with roles then being granted to users, or users being added to groups, these two operations being identical in effect.
+Roles however can also be granted to roles, allowing a hierarchy of roles to be constructed.
+Along with roles come a new set of Redshift-specific privileges, which can be granted to and only to roles (roles can also be granted the existing Postgres privileges).
+These new privileges are unlike the existing Postgres privileges (which are per-user, per-object) as they are per-user only; a user, once holding one of the new privileges (which must be via a role), holds that privilege everywhere, always, in all databases.
+The new privileges are essentially fragments of the super user.
+Finally, note the documentation for roles is particularly egregious, and that there are a few of the new privileges which are properly tantamount to granting super user, as they allow a user to elevate themselves to super user.

 Introduction